gabrielnakoa/RESTful-API-with-Flask-mid_term_project/README.md

         - Table 2 - uploads: Columns - file_id, file_name, file_type, uploaded_by
 3. Run the Application:
   - Make sure the 'uploads' file is created and is in the same workspace as app.py
-  - Start the app in your environment.
+  - Start up a virtual environment
+  - run app.py
   - Use Postman to test the following endpoints:
   - /register: Register a new user
   - /login: Log in and obtain JWT